secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 ### How to Unhire a Candidate After Contract is Signed
 If for some reason a candidate declines an offer after they have been hired into the system, whoever receives that information needs to make sure `@ces` is tagged in the Greenhouse profile and is made aware that the candidate will no longer be starting at GitLab.

-If they have been hired in Greenhouse and exported to BambooHR, follow these steps:
+If they have been hired in Greenhouse and exported to BambooHR, Enablement will need to follow these steps:
 1. Unhire the candidate in Greenhouse if the req is still open.
 If the req is closed, Recruiting Ops will need to be brought in to unhire.
 1. Reject them in Greenhouse; add reasons in notes, you may add the email that was sent by the candidate.
 Click ‘reject and don’t send email’.
 1. Cancel any scheduled emails in Greenhouse.